Skip to content

 Governance Constraints — Azure Policy assignments that restrict resource configurations.
 Discovered during Step 4 (Planning) and saved to 04-governance-constraints.md.

-Handoff — The mechanism by which the Conductor agent delegates work to a specialized agent and passes context (artifact file paths).
+Handoff — The mechanism by which the Conductor agent delegates work to a focused agent and passes context (artifact file paths).

 Instruction File — A .instructions.md file in .github/instructions/ that provides file-type-specific coding standards to Copilot.